Geogrids

 How does geogrid stabilisation work?

-The openings or apertures between ribs allow the aggregate to strike through and interlock with the geogrid.
-Provided the geogrid is stiff enough, the rib profile deep enough and the junctions strong enough, the aggregate is confined within the apertures forming a new geogrid/aggregate composite material with improved strength and resistance to deformation.
+Geogrids work efficiently because the apertures between ribs allow the aggregate to strike through and interlock with the geogrid reinforcement.
+Provided the geogrid is stiff enough, the rib profile deep enough and the junctions strong enough, earth materials are confined within the apertures to prevent the movement of aggregate.
+This forms a new geogrid/aggregate composite material with improved strength and resistance to deformation.

 How do geogrid solutions reinforce soils?